 The entire trek takes 6 days (including the return journey).
 Bekal Tal is a fascinating water body that will also be your campsite during the trek.
 If you like the views of the peaks, you can enjoy the canvas of Himalayan mountain peaks, including Trishul, Neelkanth, Nilgiri, Mana, Mandi, and Nanda Ghunti among others, thus being considered as one of the better lake trek.

 Kareri Lake Trek

-Kareri Lake is freshwater and high altitude lake located in the Dauladhar range of Himalayas, in Kangra district of Himachal Pradesh.
+Kareri Lake is a freshwater and high altitude lake located in the Dauladhar range of Himalayas, in the Kangra district of Himachal Pradesh.
 The lake is situated at an altitude of 9,625 feet and is formed by the melting of snow from nearby glaciers.
 You will also find a temple of Lord Shiva near the lake.

 Kareri lake remains frozen during the winter, from December to April.
 The fascinating trek of the region takes you through the green meadows, following the gushing and vibrant streams.
 You will also find the shepherd villages en-route, which are quite charming.
 The dark and deep forests, colorful birds of different species, and the rocky grasslands of Nyund Nallah are famous sites.